MuhammadHelmyRoslan/MuhammadHelmyRoslan/README.md

 My name is Helmy, and I'm currently navigating a career transition into the IT and Software industry.
 I have a passion for embracing new challenges and am highly enthusiastic about this new journey.
 For a more comprehensive look at my professional background, please visit my LinkedIn profile at https://www.linkedin.com/in/helmy07/.

-Skills: PYTHON / SQL / POWER BI / JS / HTML / CSS
+Main Skills: PYTHON / SQL / POWER BI / JS / HTML / CSS

 <p align="left">